-Morale isn’t built in isolation…and neither is it something tangible that we can point to and say, “There it is!”
+Culture and morale isn’t built in isolation, and neither is it something tangible that we can point to and say, “There it is!”
 Rather, it is a force that builds and rises out of the ashes of our daily actions and interactions.

 As educators and educational leaders, words such as data, accountability and achievement have been ingrained into our daily vocabulary.
-We look for the tangible…the visible, those things that we can monitor and measure.
+We look for the tangible, the visible, those things that we can monitor and measure.
 As educators, very seldom have we been able to avoid the words of W. Edwards Deming famous quote, “In God we trust; all others must bring data.”

-There is another side, you might even say a “softer” side to what Deming is saying…a side that is necessary and needed if we are to build a “whole” culture.
-Albert Einstein does an eloquent job of summing that up with…”Not everything that can be counted counts, and not everything that counts can be counted.”
+There is another side, you might even say a “softer” side to what Deming is saying, a side that is necessary and needed if we are to build a “whole” culture.
+Albert Einstein does an eloquent job of summing that up with, “Not everything that can be counted counts, and not everything that counts can be counted.”

-As educators and leaders, it is imperative we acknowledge that some of the most important pieces for building a “whole” culture are often those pieces we can’t necessarily measure through data…they are the intangibles.
-Those things we know exist…but we can’t touch it, we can’t put our finger on it, we can’t even see it.
-But we know it is there…and we know it is important because it affects our schools and organizations as a whole, as well as everyone within it.
+As educators and leaders, it is imperative we acknowledge that some of the most important pieces for building a “whole” culture are often those pieces we can’t necessarily measure through data, they are the intangibles.
+Those things we know exist, but we can’t touch it, we can’t put our finger on it, we can’t even see it.
+But we know it is there, and we know it is important because it affects our schools and organizations as a whole, as well as everyone within it.

 And neither is it something we can produce or manufacture…

 It is value.
 Self-worth.
-Morale is a by-product of it…as is a positive and authentic culture.
-And when a culture is founded in value, where people feel valued and appreciated…for who they are, what they do, and the talents and gifts they add…it creates a “whole” organization or school.
+Morale is a by-product of it, as is a positive and authentic culture.
+And when a culture is founded in value, where people feel valued and appreciated, for who they are, what they do, and the talents and gifts they add, it creates a “whole” organization or school.

 For all of this to occur, leaders need to intentionally and purposefully attend to the 5C’s in their school and organization…

 Which is why connection and relationship remain paramount to building a strong school culture, climate and morale.
 Until people feel valued for who they are and what they do…it will remain difficult to break down the structures, barriers and obstacles that inhibit growth, progress and change.

-When we build a culture and climate where the “whole” feel valued…we create the conditions for authentic community to exist.
-Community where connection and relationship strengthen the “whole”…for it is in this environment where everyone feels a part of something bigger than themselves.
+When we build a culture and climate where the “whole” feel valued, we create the conditions for authentic community to exist.
+Community where connection and relationship strengthen the “whole” for it is in this environment where everyone feels a part of something bigger than themselves.

-With culture, climate, community and connection in place…a school or organization has now created the conditions, as well as the environment, where leaders at all levels have the opportunity to invest deeply in building and expanding the capacity of those within.
+With culture, climate, community and connection in place, a school or organization has now created the conditions, as well as the environment, where leaders at all levels have the opportunity to invest deeply in building and expanding the capacity of those within.

-In a time when leadership knowledge and best practices are no longer hidden commodities to be held close to the chest…the 5C’s provide rare advantage to create organizational momentum and flow.
-As well as creating an environment where all people feel valued…and morale can flourish and grow.
+In a time when leadership knowledge and best practices are no longer hidden commodities to be held close to the chest, the 5C’s provide rare advantage to create organizational momentum and flow.
+As well as creating an environment where all people feel valued and morale can flourish and grow.

 Which is why it remains vital for leaders to understand…

-“Creating culture, climate, community, connection and (capacity) are intentional acts…where leaders need not only understand how to create them, but the kind they are trying to create.”
+“Creating culture, climate, community, connection and (capacity) are intentional acts, where leaders need not only understand how to create them, but the kind they are trying to create.”